godotengine/godot-docs/learning/features/physics/physics_introduction.rst

             if (i.collides(j)):
                 do_collision_code()

-But this scales really bad.
+But this scales really badly.
 Let's imagine there are only 100 objects in the game.
 This means that 100\*100=10000 collisions will need to be tested each frame.
 This is a lot!